-□ Prerequisite: EMT 051 or equivalent, and must have graduated from the basic course at least one year prior to the semester offered.
-For students in the Emergency Medical Technology field who must meet Arizona Corporation Commission refresher training requirements.
+Prerequisite: EMT 051 or equivalent, and must have graduated from the basic course at least one year prior to the semester offered.
+For students in the Emergency Medical Technology field who must meet Arizona Department of Health Services refresher training requirements.